frenchja/jaf502/source/regression/index.markdown

 Part 1:  Hypothesis Testing
 -------

 Using multiple regression in R involves testing specific models.
 Unless your models are setup correctly, the significant difference between two models may not lead to the inference you think it does!
 Unfortunately, the US learned this the hard way.
 The fear of fat, which reached its height during the 1980s and 1990s, was due to a faulty regression submitted to the FDA.
 The researcher tested whether levels of fat and sugar predicted rates of cardiovascular disease but never partialled out the effect of sugar (which was the real problem).
-Thus, due to the witch hunt against fat, food manufactures began offered low-fat varieties of everything.
+Thus, due to the witch hunt against fat, food manufacturers offered low-fat varieties of everything.
 However, there are only so many things to get taste and calories from.
 When you remove the fat from a food, you have to add a lot of sucrose/fructose to make up for the lack of flavor.
 Thus, rates of heart disease continued to climb because of bad regression (see [Lustig's 2009 colloquium](http://www.uctv.tv/search-details.aspx?showID=16717)).

 Consider the following situation involving judgements about political candidates.
 Here, I specify what the various models would be.
 You can plug in your own variables from your data to follow along.